jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 The main part of the problem is ordering the characters in a sentence, first by letter frequency and then alphabetically in the case of a tie.
 An intuitive way to solve this is with a character counter (like `collections.Counter` in Python).

-Here two options I'd consider if I was using python for this.
+Here are two options I'd consider if using python for this.

 <div class="filename">counter.py</div>